 “It’s OK,” I stammered.

 “It’s flesh, and bone, and muscle,” Thelonious said.
-“It’s not in your head, not even in your heart.
+“It’s not in your head.
 It’s like your body is part of the instrument.
 Strictly speaking,” he said glancing at me, “we don’t really have bodies up here.”

 I looked down at my hands holding the Benedetto.
 They looked real enough, but I decided not to ask any questions if I might not like the answer.